aboutcode-org/aboutcode-toolkit/SPECIFICATION.rst

 field reference the documented file or directory.
 The value of the "about_resource" field is the name of the referenced file or directory.

-On the other hand, there is anther field "about_resource_path" can be a name stored in the same directory as the ABOUT file or a POSIX path relative to the path of the ABOUT file.
+On the other hand, there is another field "about_resource_path" can be a name stored in the same directory as the ABOUT file or a POSIX path relative to the path of the ABOUT file.
 POSIX paths use a "/" forward slash sign as path separators.